Learning Alliance Obtains Work Together Grant from UpWork

 Upwork: Can you tell us a little bit about how the project came to be?
 What motivated you and your team?
 What is the end goal or intended impact?
 How do you hope it will help people overcome the impact of the pandemic?

-- Learning Alliance is an accredited private institution through the Commission of Independent Education.
+- Learning Alliance is a licensed private institution through the Commission of Independent Education.
 We run hands on oriented broadband and wireless programs to assist in workforce development for the Telecom industry due to its skilled worker shortage.
 Due to COVID 19, we had to take our programs – which were predominantly instructor led – and build a blended e-learning component.
 This meant we could still assist the industry during the pandemic.
 Our team rallied around the cause and we produced an initial MVP of our LMS within 3 weeks.
 We partnered with WIA, NATE and SafetyLMS to produce a TIRAP (Telecommunications Industry Registered Apprenticeship Program) aligned learning management system which provides a competency framework directly in line with a Federal government initiative for Telecommunications.

 - Our goal is to continue to expand our blended programs to serve more students to bridge the 20,000 job shortage gap to build out 5G.
 With the launch of our LMS, we have tripled our enrollment capacity.
 Utilizing our grant with UpWork, we will create robust student experiences where they can obtain their credentials through user profiles, build out competency checklist and resumes and be able to reach our instructors for mentorship.
 This expands to our faculty as well by building out our internal solutions to allow for Single Sign On approaches – maximizing everyone’s productivity.